Learning Mixtures of Linear Dynamical Systems via Hybrid Tensor-EM Method: Tensor Initialization Details

 \subsection{Simultaneous Matrix Diagonalization}

-This section provides the Simultaneous Matrix Diagonalization (SMD) method for tensor decomposition \cite{kuleshov2015tensor} in Algorithm~\ref{alg:smd-two-stage}.
-SMD recovers tensor components by reducing the problem to joint matrix diagonalization, exploiting linear-algebraic structure to recover all components simultaneously rather than sequentially as in RTPM.
+This section provides the Simultaneous Matrix Diagonalization (SMD) method for tensor decomposition \citep{kuleshov2015tensor} in Algorithm~\ref{alg:smd-two-stage}.
+SMD recovers tensor components by reducing the problem to joint matrix diagonalization, exploiting linear algebraic structure to recover all components simultaneously rather than sequentially as in RTPM.

 \textbf{Jacobi Joint Diagonalization (JJD).} Given matrices $\{M_\ell\}_{\ell=1}^{L_0}$, JJD finds an orthogonal matrix $U$ such that $U^\top M_\ell U$ is as close to diagonal as possible for all $\ell$ simultaneously.
 We use the Jacobi rotation-based algorithm that iteratively applies Givens rotations to minimize the off-diagonal Frobenius norm $\sum_\ell \|U^\top M_\ell U - \mathrm{diag}(U^\top M_\ell U)\|_F^2$.
 Convergence is declared when the relative change in this objective falls below $10^{-8}$.